GameCube

 The (Note: Abbreviated as both NGC and GC in Japan, and as GCN in North America and Europe) is a home video game console developed and marketed by Nintendo.
-It was released in Japan on September 14, 2001, in North America on November 18, 2001, in Europe on May 3, 2002, in Australia on May 17, 2002, and in South Korea on December 14, 2002.
-It is the successor to the Nintendo 64.
-As a sixth-generation console, the GameCube primarily competed with Sony's PlayStation 2, Sega's Dreamcast, and Microsoft's Xbox.
+It was released in Japan on September 14, 2001, in North America on November 18, 2001, and in Europe on May 3, 2002.
+It was Nintendo's fourth major home console, succeeding the Nintendo 64, and competed with Sony's PlayStation 2 and Microsoft's Xbox in the sixth generation of game consoles.